Xilinx/SDAccel_Examples/getting_started/host/multiple_devices_ocl/README.md

 ## 1. OVERVIEW
-This is simple example of vector addition and printing of data that is computational result (addition).
-It is based on vectored addition that demonstrates printing of work item data (integer product in this case)
+This example show how to take advantage of multiple FPGAs on a system.
+It will show how to initialized an OpenCL context, allocate memory on the two devices and execute a kernel on each FPGA.

-***KEY CONCEPTS:*** Use of print statements for debugging
+***KEY CONCEPTS:*** OpenCL API, Multi-FPGA Execution, Event Handling

-***KEYWORDS:*** printf
+***KEYWORDS:*** cl_device_id, clGetDeviceIDs()

 ## 2. HOW TO DOWNLOAD THE REPOSITORY
 To get a local copy of the SDAccel example repository, clone this repository to the local system with the following command: